-But instead of letting him go from the police station, a beige van arrived and the respondent was ordered to enter, together with five people from Afghanistan.
+Later that day, instead of releasing him from the police station, a beige van arrived and the respondent was ordered to enter, together with five people from Afghanistan.
 There were not enough seats in the back of the car and there was only a narrow space, so he couldn’t be seated with his crutches.
-He was subsequently ordered to sit in the trunk of the van, which he described as having been really hard for him.
+He was subsequently ordered to sit in the trunk of the van, which he described as having been very difficult given his injury.

 Video shot out of the truck of the van

-When the respondent struggled to get out of the car with his crutches, one of the officers started shouting at him: “get out of the car, get out of the car”.
+The respondent described that when the respondent struggled to get out of the car with his crutches, one of the officers started shouting at him: “get out of the car, get out of the car”.
 The officer eventually grabbed the respondent by his backpack and tried to pull him out of the car.
-By doing so, the backpack which contained a phone charger, pain killers (Pethidine) and other medicine with which the respondent treated himself after the accident, was destroyed.
+By doing so, the backpack which contained a phone charger, painkillers (Pethidine), and other medicine with which the respondent treated himself after the accident, was destroyed.
 The ripped backpack and its content, including the respondent’s medicine, remained in the car.